datacentricdesign/lab/collections/_courses/bsc-io1075-module7-2-assignment.md

 ---
 layout: course-page
-title: "Analytics"
+title: "Analytics Dashboard"
 permalink: /courses/bsc-io1075/module7/assignment
 description: "Software-Based Product - Assignment 7"
 assignment-id: 7
 assignment-of: bsc-io1075-7
-introduction: In this assignment, you will create a dashboard using the smart thermostat data to provide energy and comfort feedback.
+introduction: In this assignment you will create a company dashboard to monitor the GoodNight Lamps of all your customers.
 prog_environment: "-"
 design:  "-"
 code_management: "-"